Gerry Bohanon

-Gerry Bohanon (born November 26, 1999) is an American football quarterback for the South Florida Bulls.
-He previously played for the Baylor Bears.
+Gerry Bohanon (born November 26, 1999) is an American former football quarterback.
+Bohanan played college football for the Baylor Bears, South Florida Bulls and the BYU Cougars between 2018 and 2024.

-High school career
+Early life

 Bohanon attended Earle High School in Earle, Arkansas.
 As a senior in 2017, he passed for 2,675 yards and 34 touchdowns, along with an additional 1,200 rushing yards and 17 rushing touchdowns.
 In 2017, he was named to the Elite 11 finals.
 A four-star recruit, Bohanon committed to play college football at Baylor University.

 College career

 Bohanon served as a backup quarterback in his true freshman, redshirt freshman, and sophomore seasons, primarily to Charlie Brewer.
 Bohanon became the starting quarterback for the 2021 season, his junior season, leading the Bears to an 9–2 start, including three ranked wins, before a hamstring injury in November kept him out of the team's remaining games for the season.
 In his first six games, he threw zero interceptions.
 He led the Bears to a 21–7 Sugar Bowl win over Ole Miss.
 As starter, Bohanon led Baylor to 12–2 record, the most wins in a single season in the school's history.
 The Bears finished the season in the Top-10 in the AP Poll.

 On May 8, 2022, he announced his transfer to USF.
+On November 28, 2023, Bohanon entered the transfer portal for a second time where he committed to Brigham Young University on January 4, 2024.

+On January 21, 2025, Bohanon declared himself for the 2025 NFL draft.
+He was not selected.